 This course explores the Internet.
 Topics include conceptual background and online skills needed to become Internet literate, survey of emerging technologies on the Internet, ethics and etiquette of the Web, network protocols, basic UNIX commands, creating web pages, and using the Web to locate, transfer, and publish information.
-Prerequisite(s): ENG 096, and MAT 019 or MAT 022 3 lecture hours per week
+Prerequisite(s): ENG 096, and MAT 019 or MAT 022, if required